 The primary goal of blog commenting should to build a personal brand and nurture the relationship with the blog author

-The most crucial question for webmasters in 2021 is Does commenting on other related blogs play any role in SEO?
+The most crucial question for webmasters now is Does commenting on other related blogs play any role in SEO?

 Comments can be a good source of traffic, help build links, and form a good relationship with fellow bloggers.